 Tobacco use remains the leading cause of preventable death and disease in the United States and in Minnesota.
-To address this enormous toll, the American Lung Association in Minnesota calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Minnesota's elected officials:

-- Raise the age of sale for all tobacco products to 21; and
+- Raise the tobacco sales age to 21; and